abhikjain360/timaru/README.md

 Almost certainly planned:
 - a TUI with all sorts of functionalities
 - async execution wherever possible
-- sending notifications using something like [`libnotify`]( https://gitlab.gnome.org/GNOME/libnotify )
+- sending notifications using something like [`libnotify`]( https://gitlab.gnome.org/GNOME/libnotify ), will also need a background process for this

 Might implement, but only after above things are done:
 - a config file with following options: